 The toilet can have a number of design problems.
 Sometimes, there’s not enough water in the tank to create the right kind of siphon action in the bowl.
 Other times, the refill tube is not in the right position inside the overflow tube, which means the bowl can’t fill properly.
 Finally, calcification can build up on the trapway of the bowl, which causes it to trap paper and not allow water and waste to move properly.

 If your toilet is working well, the pipes may be the problem.
 Older houses can still have cast iron waste lines.
 Rust, scale, and sediment can build up in these, and this debris can cause toilets to overflow.
 Even newer waste pipes, which are usually made of PVC, can lack the proper pitch or bellies to allow paper and waste to flow properly.
 Sometimes, they also have a long run without the right amount of fall, which impedes the flow of water and waste.
 No matter which type of piping you have, tree roots can also be an issue.
 They seek water, and so can grow in, around, and through your pipes as they search for it.
 Unfortunately, they can cause clogs in the process.

 If everything is working well with the toilet and the pipes, it’s time to look at the circumstances around the overflows.
 Is there someone putting too much paper in your toilet?
 Has someone’s stool changed recently, possibly because of dietary changes or new medication?
 Or is the toilet designed to save water, and in the process of doing that not is carrying the waste away effectively?
 All of these things can cause toilet overflow, too.

 A toilet that’s overflowing regularly needs some attention.
-Call Dillon Plumbing.
-We’ll diagnose your problem and give you a free estimate for fixing it.
+Call us at Dillon Plumbing, we’ll diagnose your problem and give you a free estimate for fixing it.
 Give us a ring to schedule an appointment and we’ll come out and figure out what’s causing your problem.

 What Can Go Into a Toilet?